gbechtold/Wordpress-CLI-Performance-Analysis/README.md

 In this example, the plugin improved overall performance by 4.45%, with varied impact on different pages.

+The AI-generated recommendations will provide insights on which plugins to consider deactivating for the best performance improvement, along with brief explanations for each recommendation.

 ## Troubleshooting

 If you encounter any issues during setup or execution:

 1. Ensure you're running the script on macOS, as the setup relies on Homebrew.
 2. Make sure you have the latest version of the code and have run the setup script.
-3. Check that your `.env` file is correctly configured with valid WordPress server details.
+3. Check that your `.env` file is correctly configured with valid WordPress server details and AI API credentials.
 4. Ensure your WordPress server has WP-CLI installed and is accessible via SSH.
 5. If you encounter a "ECONNREFUSED" error related to Chrome:
    - Make sure Google Chrome is installed on your system.